berndporr/logitech_wheel/README.md

 ## FastDDS broadcasting of the events

-The subdirectory [remote_control](remote_control/) shows how to broadcast the wheel events to for example remote control a robot via WIFI.
+The subdirectory [remote_control](remote_control/) shows how to broadcast the steering wheel events, for example, to control a robot over a WIFI connection.

 ## Credit